Visyond/website-hugo/site/content/landings/governance.md

 rightCardTitle: Consulting
 rightCardSubTitle: ''
 RightCardPoint:
-  - line: 'Pricing based on intensity of use '
+  - line: Pricing based on use intensity
   - line: Pay only for required features
   - line: Custom branding and reports
   - line: 'Affiliate program '